Skip to Main Content

 If the material you have on Course Reserve is what you need, there are two possible options.
 If the book is available in e-format, the Library will explore the possibility of purchase.
 Please complete the Material Purchase Request form, but note that the e-format may not allow unlimited simultaneous users.
 If there is not an e-version, but this is still something you need for your course, please consider selecting a small portion after determining if it falls within Fair Use.
 If you deem it fair use, Kaufman Library will then digitize this portion for you to add to your D2L course.

-Kaufman Library looks forward to working with you as we all make needed adjustments for the fall semester.
+Kaufman Library looks forward to working with you as we all make needed adjustments for the coming semester.
 Please contact your Library liaison or the Access Services Department if we can assist.

 Reference